heggy231/kanbanBoard/README.md

 # kanbanBoard
-Using React to create kanbanBoard
+Using React to create kanbanBoard, collaboration between Heggy and Melisa